 - Work to make our campus more physically accessible.
 Report when you see obstacles to AHEC or UCD Facilities (or to the number listed on the disability stickers on many building doors).

 - Engage in accessibility practices in our communications and pedagogy.
-(See our page on inclusive pedagogy.
+System communications and Email accessibility gives directions for making all your communications more accessible to colleagues and students.
+(Consult our page on inclusive pedagogy.
 For example, consider using universal design techniques: multiple means of representation, action or expression, and engagement.
 Use closed captioning during Zoom sessions, use alt text when you send images, and ensure that digital content can be read by a screen reader.
 Allow students multiple options to demonstrate their learning.
 These examples are among other ways to make content accessible.)

 Talking to People with Disabilities